Advanced studies in Ayurveda medicine

 - Neurology: e.g. neuralgia, morbiditye.g. neuralgia, Parkinson's disease, multiple sclerosis

-- Ayurvedic pain therapy through localized heat application (agnikarma)
+- Ayurvedic pain therapy through local heat application (agnikarma)

-- Concepts of Ayurvedic psychology and psychotherapy (sattvavajaya): e.g. the view of the mind in Ayurveda.e.g. view of the mind in Ayurveda, triguna (sattva, rajas, tamas), mental constitution (manasaprakrti), mental pathogenesis and mental therapy concepts
+- Concepts of Ayurvedic psychology and psychotherapy (sattvavajaya): e.g. View of the mind in Ayurveda, triguna (sattva, rajas, tamas), mental constitution (manasaprakrti), mental pathogenesis and mental therapy concepts

 - Psychiatry: e.g. psychotic disorders (unmada), epilepsy (apasmara), depression